dolfly/DockFlare/security_assessment_report.md

 ## Conclusion

-DockFlare demonstrates a **strong security foundation** with proper implementation of core security controls including authentication, CSRF protection, and secure session management.
-The identified vulnerabilities are primarily related to **information disclosure** and **configuration hardening** rather than critical security flaws.
+DockFlare demonstrates an **excellent security foundation** with proper implementation of core security controls including authentication, CSRF protection, and secure session management. **Recent security improvements have successfully addressed the primary information disclosure vulnerabilities**, significantly strengthening the application's security posture.

-The application is **suitable for production deployment** with the implementation of the recommended immediate actions.
-The overall security posture is **above average** for a self-hosted application, particularly given the proper implementation of authentication and session security controls.
+The application is **highly suitable for production deployment** with only one remaining low-medium risk item (CORS configuration) pending.
+The overall security posture is **excellent** for a self-hosted application, particularly given the proactive response to security findings and the robust implementation of authentication and session security controls.

+**Security Improvement Summary:**
+- ✅ **2 Medium-risk vulnerabilities RESOLVED**
+- ✅ **Information disclosure eliminated**
+- ✅ **Infrastructure hardening completed**
+- 🔄 **1 Low-medium risk item remaining (CORS)**

-**Overall Security Rating: B+ (Good)**
+**Overall Security Rating: A- (Excellent)**

 ---

-*This assessment was conducted on September 26, 2025, against DockFlare v3.0.1 deployed at https://df.dataverse.icu.
+*This assessment was conducted on September 26, 2025, against DockFlare v3.0.1 deployed at https://dev.domain.tld.
+Assessment updated to reflect security improvements implemented during the evaluation.
 Results may vary with different versions or configurations.*